-By changing the disease-centered focus to a patient-centered approach, a functional medicine physician is able to support the healing process by viewing health and illness as part of a cycle.
-This view examines how all components of the body interact dynamically with the environment and identifies potential genetic, lifestyle and environmental factors that may shift a person's health from illness and pain to well-being.
+By changing the disease-centered focus to a patient-centered approach, a functional medicine physician is bale to support the healing process by viewing health and illness as part of a cycle.
+The view examines how all components of the body interact dynamically with the environment and identifies potential genetic, lifestyle and environment factors that may shift a person's health from illness and pain to well-being.

 - NSAIDs (non-steroidal anti-inflammatory drugs), including ibuprofen, naproxen, and aspirin